Universal Credit (UC) applies in every local authority area where we have homes. It brings together the following

 Once you start to claim UC, we will no longer receive housing benefit directly from the local authority on your behalf.
 You will be responsible for paying your rent and service charges to us.
 Your tenancy agreement says that you have to pay your rent in advance and once you are transferred to UC, you will need to make sure that it is paid on time.

 UC can only be claimed via the internet and you are expected to manage your claim through an online account.
 Claims will be administered by the Department of Work and Pensions (DWP) at a central location rather than by your local council, Job Centre Plus, or benefits agency.

 If you are single, of working age (not in receipt of state pension), and need to make a new claim for Income-based Jobseeker's Allowance, you will only be able to claim UC.

-If you or anyone in your household is of working age and needs to make a new claim for any of the above benefits, or has a change of circumstances, and lives in Daventry, Melton, Harborough, Hinckley and Bosworth, or Erewash you will be moved over to the full digital UC service.
+If you or anyone in your household is of working age and needs to make a new claim for any of the above benefits, or has a change of circumstances, and lives in Daventry, Melton, Harborough, Hinckley and Bosworth, Erewash, Rutland or South Kesteven you will be moved over to the full digital UC service.
 This will eventually be rolled out across the country.

 You can find more helpful advice on the Money Advice Service website.

 If you have any further questions, please call us on 0300 123 6000.